-Vegetarianism has long been questioned about its plant based nutritional diet compared to meat.
-Plant-based food such as grains, pulses and legumes are undoubtedly a proper healthy source for protein, vitamins, minerals etc. which is essential for the human health and wellness.
+Plant-based food sources such as grains, pulses and legumes are undoubtedly healthy and provides enough protein, vitamins, minerals etc. which is vital to human health and wellness.

-To make it simple, the human body has to break down the food that we eat easily and digest it to make it part of our body.
-Scientific evidence suggest that plant-based food is less complex to break down compared to meat and can be easily absorbed into the body.
+Human body breaks down food to digest and make it part of our body.
+Studies have shown that plant-based food is less complex to break down compared to meat and can absorb easily into the body.

-The digestion process for the plant-based food can take around 8 to 12 hours whereas the meat-based food can take around 18 to 24 hours if everything goes smoothly.
-The longer duration of food processing in the intestine can cause bacteria to build up in our gut.
-This excess bacteria can cause stomach problems and can eventually lead to different illnesses.
+The digestion process for plant-based food can take around 8 to 12 hours whereas the meat-based diet can go around 18 to 24 hours.
+The longer duration for the digestion of food in the intestine may cause build-up of bacteria in the gut and may upset stomach and can eventually lead to illnesses.

 A healthy diet is significant to keep the body, mind and spirit at its optimum.
 Plant-based foods are less complex for the human body to breakdown and digest and the meat products are more complex and therefore cause a delay to digest and expel the waste out of the body.

-- Does it contain MSG (Monosodium glutamate).
-MSG is a taste-maker salt substitute largely used in Chinese Asian cuisines
+- Contains MSG (Monosodium glutamate)?
+MSG is commonly used as a taste-maker or salt substitute in Asia